benhoyt/goawk/README.md

 ## Differences from AWK

-The intention is for GoAWK to conform to awk's behavior and to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.
+The intention is for GoAWK to conform to `awk`'s behavior and to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.

 Additional features GoAWK has over AWK:

 * It's embeddable in your Go programs!
-* I/O-bound AWK scripts (which is most of them) are significantly faster than awk, and on a par with gawk and mawk.
+* I/O-bound AWK scripts (which is most of them) are significantly faster than `awk`, and on a par with `gawk` and `mawk`.
 * The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier (the Windows `cmd.exe` shell uses `"` as the quote character).

 Things AWK has over GoAWK:

-* CPU-bound AWK scripts are slightly slower than awk, and about twice as slow as gawk and mawk.
+* CPU-bound AWK scripts are slightly slower than `awk`, and about twice as slow as `gawk` and `mawk`.
-* It's written by Brian Kernighan.
+* AWK is written by Brian Kernighan.

 ## Stability

-This is a beta, pre-1.0 version of GoAWK.
-It's working quite well and is fairly thoroughly tested, but I'm free to change the exported API if it makes sense.
-It shouldn't change *too* much, but there may be small changes in the signature of a few functions.
-I intend to publish a v1.0 with a stable API in November 2018.
+This project has a good suite of tests, and I've used it a bunch personally, but it's certainly not battle-tested or heavily used, so please use at your own risk.
+I intend not to change the Go API in a breaking way.

+## License

+GoAWK is licensed under an open source [MIT license](https://github.com/benhoyt/goawk/blob/master/LICENSE.txt).

 ## The end